-In last week’s post, I talk about reasons why you might want to avoid co-sleeping, because of SIDS risk in infancy, and the fact that it can be associated with poor sleep as children get older.
-Now, I wanted to offer some advice on how to stop cosleeping.
-[Note: as in the previous post, I use “co-sleeping” to mean “bedsharing”; although this is a bit imprecise, I do think that it reflects the common usage of the term.]
+In an earlier post, I reviewed reasons why you might want to avoid co-sleeping, because of SIDS risk in infancy, and the fact that it can be associated with poor sleep as children get older.

 When is co-sleeping OK?